techgrounds/cloud-6-repo-rupaliBC/01_Linux_1/Linux06.md

 ## Key-terms
-1.Permission Groups

-Each file and directory has three user based permission groups:

 1. owner – The Owner permissions apply only the owner of the file or directory, they will not impact the actions of other users.
 2. group – The Group permissions apply only to the group that has been assigned to the file or directory, they will not effect the actions of other users.